 Propaganda, in short, is a central part of understanding the many issues and aspects that we wish to explore regarding the 9/11 global “War on Terror.”
 For more information on propaganda see, for example, the Organisation for Propaganda Studies.

-Beyond 9/11, more recent events have raised the specter of government and mainstream media’s use of propaganda to shape public opinion.
-The 2018 chemical attacks in Douma, Syria, attributed to Bashar al-Assad, have now been rendered deeply suspect as new evidence suggests the event may have been staged with the complicity of the Organisation for the Prohibition of Chemical Weapons (OPCW) and elements of major media; namely BBC News.
-Major media may also be complicit in intentionally misleading the public with false video footage of a purported Syrian massacre aired in October 2019 on ABC News.
+Beyond 9/11, more recent events have highlighted government and mainstream media use of propaganda to shape public opinion.
+The 2018 chemical attacks in Douma, Syria, attributed to Bashar al-Assad, have been rendered suspect as new evidence suggests the event may have been staged while controversy surrounds the Organisation for the Prohibition of Chemical Weapons (OPCW) and elements of mainstream media, particularly the BBC, with respect to their investigation and reporting of this event.
+Separately, false video footage of a purported Syrian massacre was aired in October 2019 on ABC News.

 2018 Douma Chemical Attacks:

 On April 7, 2018, Douma, Syria, was reported to have been chemically attacked by Bashar al-Assad’s forces, resulting in the deaths of between 40 and 50 people.
 The U.S. and U.K. retaliated against the purported attacks by bombing Syrian state infrastructure.
 Recent revelations call the veracity of the original attack claims into question.
 Some of the most compelling contradictory evidence includes a newly revealed OPCW report contradicting the original OPCW findings, and testimony from a BBC Syria employee who claims some of the attack footage was staged.

 Learn more about the potentially fraudulent claims of Syrian government chemical attacks by visiting The Working Group on Syria, Propaganda and Media:

 ABC News’ Inaccurate Portrayal of Kurdish Massacre: